unahouExosite/docs/widget/README.md

 }
 ```

-The widget function takes two parameters: `container` and `portalresources`.
+The widget function takes two parameters: `container` and `portal`.

 - `container` is an HTMLDivElement container for the widget.
 It can be used to write widget content.

-- `portal` contains a snapshot of device and dataport information, including datapoints.
+- `portal` is a Javascript object containing a snapshot of device and dataport information, including datapoints.
 See [Portal Resources](#portal-resources) for more.

 ### Portal Resources